dfinity/portal/how-it-works/1_protocol/03_message-routing.subpage.md

 Its responsibilities can be roughly grouped as follows:
 * Induction of messages received in blocks from consensus;
 * Invocation of the execution layer after successful induction;
-* Routing of inter-canister messages resultin from execution within and between subnets;
+* Routing of inter-canister messages resulting from execution within and between subnets;
 * Certification of the state of the subnet;
 * Synchronization of the state of the subnet to newly joining and fallen behind nodes.